Byron Buxton Player Props: Twins vs. Tigers

 Byron Buxton At The Plate

-- In 27.6% of his games this year, Buxton has had at least one RBI.
-He's picked up more than one in 13.8% and driven in three or more of his team's runs in three contests.
+- In 16 games this year (27.1%), Buxton has picked up an RBI, and in eight of those games (13.6%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.